Deep, Deep Learning with BART: Methods

 \subsubsection{Extensions to the SENSE-Model}

-BART's implementation of the SENSE model is generic in the sense that it can handle multiple sets of coil sensitivity maps (soft-SENSE, c.f. \cite{Uecker_Magn.Reson.Med._2014}) and supports non-Cartesian sampling patterns.
+BART's implementation of the SENSE model is generic in the sense that it can handle multiple sets of coil sensitivity maps (soft-SENSE \cite{Uecker_Magn.Reson.Med._2014}) and supports non-Cartesian sampling patterns.
 The soft-SENSE model is suitable if the object exceeds the FOV since one set of coil sensitivity maps can not explain infolding artifacts \cite{Uecker_Magn.Reson.Med._2014}.
-In the context of deep-learning, the soft-SENSE model has been used recently in \cite{Hammernik_Magn.Reson.Med._2021,Johnson_J.Magn.Reson.Imaging_2021}.
-BART's implementations of VarNet and MoDL only uses the image corresponding to the first set of coil sensitivity maps in the network part of the soft-SENSE model.
-For training the soft-SENSE networks, we use the MSE as loss and the coil images as ground-truth since the coil images serve as a reference independent of the estimated coil sensitivity maps.
+In the context of deep-learning, the soft-SENSE model has been used recently\cite{Sandino_Magn.Reson.Med._2020, Hammernik_Magn.Reson.Med._2021,Johnson_J.Magn.Reson.Imaging_2021}.
+VarNet and MoDL only update the image corresponding to the first set of coil sensitivity maps in the network block.
+We use the MSE loss on the coil images since the coil images serve as a reference independent of the estimated coil sensitivity maps.

-Reconstruction networks for non-Cartesian sampling trajectories have been investigated recently in \cite{Schlemper__2019, Kofler_Med.Phys._2021, Ramzi__2021}, where \cite{Kofler_Med.Phys._2021,Ramzi__2021} make use of the PyTorch implementation of the non-uniform FFT \cite{Muckley__2020}.
-Our implementations of VarNet and MoDL utilize the non-uniform (nu) FFT in BART which implemented as a linear operator.
-The nuFFT in Eqs.~\ref{eq:update_vn} and \ref{eq:update_modl} is needed once to compute the adjoint $A^H\vec{y}$ and afterwards only in the combined forward and adjoint operator $\mathcal{F}^H\mathcal{P}^H\mathcal{P}\mathcal{F}$.
-To save expensive gridding steps of the nuFFT, we precompute the adjoint reconstruction for the whole dataset.
-The forward-backward nuFFT $\mathcal{F}^H\mathcal{P}^H\mathcal{P}\mathcal{F}$ is computed efficiently using the precomputed point-spread function and the Toeplitz trick \cite{Wajer__2001,Fessler_IEEETrans.SignalProcessing_2005}, which significantly speeds up computations on the GPU \cite{Uecker_Magn.Reson.Med._2010, Baron_Magn.Reson.Med._2017}.
+Reconstruction networks for non-Cartesian sampling trajectories have been investigated recently \cite{Sandino_Magn.Reson.Med._2020,Schlemper__2019, Kofler_Med.Phys._2021, Ramzi__2021}.
+BART implements the non-uniform (nu)FFT as a \texttt{linop} which is integrated in the SENSE model of VarNet and MoDL.
+To save expensive gridding steps of the nuFFT, we precompute the adjoint reconstruction $A^H\mathbf{y}$ and the point spread function (PSF) of the non-Cartesian sampling pattern $\mathcal{P}$ for the whole dataset.
+The joint forward-backward nuFFT $\mathcal{F}^H\mathcal{P}^H\mathcal{P}\mathcal{F}$ is implemented by the convolution with the PSF (Toeplitz trick) \cite{Wajer__2001,Fessler_IEEETrans.SignalProcessing_2005}, which significantly speeds up computations on the GPU \cite{Uecker_Magn.Reson.Med._2010, Baron_Magn.Reson.Med._2017}.
+We initialize the non-Cartesian networks with a SENSE reconstruction $\mathbf{x}^0=\mathcal{Q} A^H \mathbf{y}$.

-For non-Cartesian trajectories, we initialize the network with a Tikhonov-regularized SENSE reconstruction $\vec{x}_0=\mathcal{Q} A^H \vec{y}$ with $\lambda=0.1$ normalized to a maximum magnitude of one instead of the adjoint reconstructions.
-The resulting initial reconstruction is normalized to have a maximum magnitude of one.
 For MoDL, the number of CG-iterations in each data-consistency block has been increased from 10 to 30, while the number of unrolled iterations has been reduced to $T=5$.

-\subsection{Image Reconstruction using a Learned Prior}
+\subsubsection{Image Reconstruction using a Learned Prior}